dysemjay/dys-server-guide/guide.md

    2: Strictest restriction on clientside files.
 Apply rules in `<Name of server directory>/dystopia/cfg/pure_server_full.txt` and in `<Name of server directory>/dystopia/cfg/trusted_keys_base.txt`.
 This does not appear to work.

 * `sv_lan <0 or 1>` Default: 0
   If set to 1, the server will be run in LAN mode, which should prevent users from joining, or seeing the server if they are not in your local area network.
 However, that feature appears to be bugged; please check the known bugs section for more information.
 This will also prevent banning of players by SteamID, and disable VAC security.
 Note that if you intend to set this to 1, then it should also be set from the command prompt.
-Othwerwise, it will not take effect until the next map load, because the default value of 0 will have been processed before server.cfg is first loaded.
+Otherwise, it will not take effect until the next map load, because the default value of 0 will have been processed before server.cfg is first loaded.

 * `rcon_password "<password>"` Default: ""
   Sets the password for RCON authentication.